 To become a professional firefighter in Florida, you must have:

 As a firefighter, you often risk your life to protect the public.
 The St. Petersburg College Firefighting Academy prepares you for this challenging and rewarding career at its cutting-edge Fire and Public Safety Training Center.

-Our academy is accredited by the Florida Bureau of Fire Standards and Training.
+Our academy is certified as a training center by the Florida Bureau of Fire Standards and Training.
 Once you complete the academy courses, you earn a Firefighting I and II certificate and are qualified to take the state certification exam.